SUBMIT YOUR INTENT TO APPLY TODAY

 Ironically, current cooling technologies are major contributors to climate change making it imperative that alternative, affordable, and scalable solutions be developed to meet the needs of a hotter planet.
 Whether mechanical, passive, or policy driven, new options need to be responsive to local conditions and communities where creative thinking and adaptive problem solving will be required.

 To meet this challenge, Ten Across is hosting a competition to addresses the issue of needed clean cooling solutions, leveraging this selected geography, to foster innovative and viable solutions.
-In the process, the goal is also to encourage the exchange of ideas to generate a greater sense of community and common purpose around the challenges before us.
+In the process, the goal is also to encourage the exchange of ideas to generate a greater sense of community and common purpose around the extreme heat and decarbonization challenges before us.

 Who Can Apply

-Student teams of 3-5 students with an identified faculty lead from colleges and universities residing within the 8-state U.S. I-10 transect region are invited to participate in the competition.
+Student teams of 3-5 students with at least one faculty lead from colleges and universities residing within the 8-state U.S. I-10 transect region are invited to participate in the competition.
 Student teams must bring together different study areas, skillsets, and perspectives to insure a comprehensive approach to the challenge.
-Teams will also be required to identify a community or institutional partner to work/consult with to inform responses and be prepared to help implement the solution if a prize is awarded.
+Teams will also be required to identify a community partner organization to work/consult with the team to inform solution responses and to be prepared to work with the winning team to implement the solution in a designated community location.

 Awards and Recognition